 The inside of Hearst Castle was not nearly as impressive as the outside.
 My favorite part was the indoor Roman pool.
 It dazzled with over a million Murano glass tiles and 8 statues of gods and goddesses—crazy impressive!

-At the end of the tour, we watched footage from Hearst’s home movies and a short film about the building of the mansion.
+At the end of the tour, we watched footage from Hearst’s home movies.
+The short film depicted the story about the building of the mansion.
 It was really cool that all of this took place in the same movie room that was once used to entertain royalty.

 FYI: Museum docents will advise you not to touch anything, only concrete or metal handrails and to remain on the designated paths.
 Word of warning, if you step off of the carpet or touch anything, alarms will sound.